JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7962 days**.

-And here is a just a random fact -  **Two-thirds of Canadians live in Quebec and Ontario**.
+And here is a just a random fact -  **The most expensive spice in the world is saffron**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)